randolf.ca

 inlinenoexceptADVANCED |

-Obtains the total size of the ring buffer, including both its utilized and available portions.
+Obtains the total size of the current ring buffer, including both its utilized and available portions.

 |